-In this article we will see an introduction of pulse width modulation.
+In this article, we will see an introduction to pulse width modulation.
 Pulse width modulation is also known as PWM.
-Pulse width modulation has many application in digital communication, power electronics, auto intensity control of street lights, speed control of dc motor and variable pwm to generate analog signal from digital signals, digital to analog converter.
-There are many other applications of this technique.
-Two methods are used to generate PWM signals digital method and analog method.
-I will discuss both method at the end of this article. so let’s start with basic introduction of pulse width modulation pulse width modulation or PWM is a technique for getting analog results with digital means.
-It also has applications in inverters, dc to dc power supplies.
+Pulse width modulation has many applications in digital communication, power electronics, auto intensity control of street lights, speed control of DC motors, and variable pwm to generate analog signals from digital signals using a digital-to-analog converter.
+There are many other applications for this technique.
+Two methods are used to generate PWM signals: the digital method and the analog method.
+We will discuss both methods at the end of this article.
+So let’s start with a basic introduction to pulse-width modulation.
+Pulse width modulation, or PWM, is a technique for getting analog results with digital means.
+It also has applications in inverters and DC-to-DC power supplies.

-What you can do with it PWM?
-It stands for pulse width modulation and it consists of producing a square wave. you can control the up or high time in a PWM signal.
-The minimum and maximum voltage are the values that limit the waves oscillation the space between them is called amplitude.
-A cycle is the interval of the wave where you can find one full repetition the time a cycle takes to finish is called time period.
-Time period of a signal is
+What can we do with PWM?
+PWM stands for pulse width modulation, and it consists of producing a square wave.
+We can control the up or high time in a PWM signal.
+The minimum and maximum voltages are the values that limit the wave’s oscillation; the space between them is called amplitude.
+A cycle is the interval of the wave where we can find one full repetition.
+The time a cycle takes to finish is called the time period.
+The time period of a signal is

 Time period = on time + off time